-In four weekly sessions of 90 minutes and a short follow-up a few weeks on, you'll learn new ways to rediscover enjoyment, vitality and purpose.
+In five online sessions spread over several weeks, you'll learn new ways to rediscover enjoyment, vitality and purpose.

-You’ll be introduced to practical, evidence-based techniques from Positive Psychology and Cognitive Behavioural Therapy (CBT) that'll help you lift your mood now – and build your resilience and wellbeing over the long term.
+You’ll be introduced to practical, evidence-based techniques from Positive Psychology and Cognitive Behavioural Therapy that'll help you lift your mood now – and build your wellbeing over the long term.

 Key topics we cover:

 - Cultivating positive emotions like pleasure, confidence, optimism and gratitude.

 - Building stronger connections with others.

 - Improving physical health to boost your mood.

 Sessions take place on MS Teams.
 To take part, you'll need to be in a quiet place where you won’t be disturbed.